 - meet new people - helping some of them

 - give you something to put on a CV or in an application form and talk about at interview.

 All kinds of people feel better about themselves after volunteering.

-Whoever you are there is always something you can do to help others, listening to someone or making them a cup of tea can be enough to help someone.
-There is a volunteer job for everyone and if you're worried or you need some help to volunteer, that's available too.
+There is always something you can do to help others, listening to someone or making them a cup of tea can be enough.
+There is a volunteer job for everyone and if you need some help to volunteer, that's available too.

 You can choose from a range of volunteering jobs that use your existing skills and/or help you develop new skills.
-The amount of time you volunteer is up to you, there are all kinds of volunteer opportunities where you can help during the week, at weekends, during the day or in the evenings.
+The amount of time you volunteer is up to you - during the week, at weekends, during the day or in the evenings.

-You don't need to provide anything, you should be provided with the tools or equipment needed to do your volunteering.
-And other than getting to the organisation, it shouldn't cost you anything - some charities have funding for getting there too.
+You'll be provided with the tools or equipment needed to do your volunteering.
+And other than getting there, it shouldn't cost you anything - some charities have funding for getting there too.
 To work with children and some adults you may need to be DBS checked to make sure you are ok to volunteer.